hexalang/hexalang.github.io/_book/FAQ.md

 If you fall in love with (say) Swift, it doesn't makes that Hexa should be Swift-on-steroids.
 Idea of Hexa-as-superset-of-X was dropped many years ago.

-Goal is to keep language simple and straitforward, and familiar to developers coming from other languages.
+Goal is to keep language simple and straightforward, and familiar to developers coming from other languages.
 Every feature was taken from strictly pragmatic position.
 Features which didn't prove their usefullness,